graphile/graphql-toe/README.md

 with `toe()` you can treat these fields as non-nullable: a `null` here will throw.

+In TypeScript, use
-To get the full benefit in TypeScript, pair `toe()` with [semanticToStrict from graphql-sock](https://github.com/graphile/graphql-sock?tab=readme-ov-file#semantic-to-strict) which rewrites semantic-non-null to traditional non-null before type generation.
+[semanticToStrict from graphql-sock](https://github.com/graphile/graphql-sock?tab=readme-ov-file#semantic-to-strict)
+to rewrite semantic-non-null to traditional non-null for type generation.

-Together this gives you:
+Together, this combination gives you:

 - More accurate codegen types
 - Improved DX with fewer null checks